angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 With this setup, both `title` and `rating` reset when `book` changes, helping to keep data synchronized in cases where the structure of state is hierarchical or dependent on specific identifiers.
 While the Linked Signal makes sure that the data resets when necessary, we can still update our local state directly.
 In this example we update `rating` locally and communicate the change back to the parent component.
-Since we don't need to modify the `title` within the component, a simple computed signal fulfils this task.
+Since we don’t need to modify the `title` within the component, a simple computed signal fulfils this task.

 ### Synchronizing Server-Data for Client-Side Edits

-A Linked Signal can also help when working with server data that needs to be edited locally.
+A Linked Signal is also helpful when working with server data that needs to be edited locally.
-If we're fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
+If we’re fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
-Here is an example that uses some books from our HTTP API with a `BookStoreService`:
+Here is an example that uses data from our HTTP API, fetched through a simple `httpClient` wrapper called `BookStoreService`:

 ```typescript
 import { Component, inject, linkedSignal } from '@angular/core';